RevealBi/Documentation/en/data-visualizations/visualization-types/choropleth-map/location-data-requirements.md

     - You might have assigned the wrong fields in the *_Location_* placeholder.
 Check if the _Location_ field contains geographic units - continents, countries, states, etc.

     - Your field in the  *_Value_* placeholder may not contain information for the selected locations.
-If you have added an additional category in the *_Map Color_* placeholder (see link:choropleth-map#map-color[this example]), then your _Value_ field must contain information for this category.
+If you have added an additional category in the *_Map Color_* placeholder (see [this example](choropleth-map.md#map-color)), then your _Value_ field must contain information for this category.
 For example, there must be information about votes for each candidate, if you compare candidate votes by state.

     - Also, please confirm that you selected the right *_MAP_* in the map selector.